RareSkills/blog/uups-proxy/uups-proxy.md

 The purpose of `UUPSUpgradeable.sol` is twofold:
 1. It provides the `proxiableUUID()` function, which every implementation must include to be UUPS-compliant,
-2. It also provides the `updateToAndCall()` function, which is used to migrate to a new implementation.
+2. It also provides the `ugradeToAndCall()` function, which is used to migrate to a new implementation.
 A function with this purpose, as we've seen, must be present in every implementation contract.

 ### The `proxiableUUID()` function